\"Writing.Com

 It had been three weeks since the accident, and at first, John felt no desire to even get out of bed.
 Sleep had become his best friend and ally--the only escape he knew.
 He wished that he were in a coma, or better yet, dead.

+Then the dreams started.
+They were bad--real bad.
 He felt so haunted he was too afraid to sleep at all.
 He spent the past few weeks fighting shadows, and the shadows were winning.
 The thought came to him, as he sighed heavily, that he just might be going mad.

 Thunder bellowed outside, sounding loud enough to crack the world as the approaching storm began to shake the air.

-John put on some coffee, and then rummaged through the refrigerator for something to eat.
-Finding nothing appetizing, he settled for another slug of orange juice from a gallon container of Sunkist, and then plopped onto his favorite couch with half a bag of stale Doritos.
+John put on some coffee and then rummaged through the refrigerator for something to eat.
+Finding nothing appetizing, he settled for another slug of orange juice from a gallon container of Sunkist and then plopped onto his favorite couch with half a bag of stale Doritos.
 The salt from the chips burned the fresh wounds around his mouth.
 He tossed the bag to the floor, his eyes watering from the pain.
 Bleary-eyed, nervous, and strung out on caffeine and orange juice, he flipped on the television and scrolled through the channels twice before his head began to sag from sheer exhaustion.
-The last thing he remembered was a couple of guys selling swords for an ‘unbelievable low price'.
+The last thing he remembered was a couple of guys selling swords for an ‘unbelievably low price'.
 He wondered what it would feel like to have a cold piece of steel penetrate your chest, pierce your internal organs, and then exit out the other side--he thought about Sheila, and what she must have felt.

-As he slipped into the dream, he carried the weight of memories he much rather preferred to shed.
-Once again, he found himself within the dark room, collapsed upon a loose tumble of papers and books.
-But this time there wasn't any air, and he gasped like a fish pulled from water, his chest heaving, mouth working up and down.
+As he slipped into the dream, he carried the weight of memories he preferred to shed.
+Once again, he found himself in the dark room, collapsed upon a loose tumble of papers and books.
+But this time there wasn't any air, and he gasped like a fish pulled from the water, his chest heaving, mouth working up and down.
 He cleared his throat into his fist, but the stillness of the air lacked the oxygen to fill his lungs.
 Black roses--harbingers of approaching asphyxiation--bloomed before his bulging eyes.
 He felt like a snowman melting in the sun, his body giving way beneath him.
 Then, in a melodic, soothing voice, Sheila was there.

 "Breathe, John, breathe.
 You're having a panic attack.
 Just relax and breathe."